 “You need to tell me how you’re feeling,” I said looking back into the dark expanse of wisdom so deep that if you jumped in you’d never hit the bottom.

-We sat there staring at each other for over a minute, neither of us looking away.
+We sat there staring at each other for a few beats, neither of us looking away.
 I remembered the first time I fumbled with his leash on the corner of Stanley Avenue in Los Angeles, the moment he realized that his neck wasn’t attached to my hand and the electric current that circulated through his entire body to set off the lightbulb above his head.
 I had to chase that impish puppy for three blocks as he darted in and out of alleys and hid behind manicured hedges.
 Here I was searching for him again.

 He finally blinked one more time, and then he very painfully stretched out his body from the circle of where he’d been curled up.
 I set my hands on the floor on either side of me and sucked in an involuntary sharp breath as he stood up, took a few steps toward me and climbed into my lap.